 Transfer the shredded cabbage to a large stainless steel bowl with plenty of space for you to get your hands in and mix it around.
 Leave your grated apple to the side for now.

 Massage the salt into the cabbage to draw the water out.
-A great shortcut to doing this is to massage your cabbage for a few minutes, walk away for 30 minutes, have lunch, come back and voila - most of this work will be done for you.
+A great shortcut to doing this is to massage the cabbage for a few minutes, walk away for 30 minutes, have lunch, come back and voila - most of this work will be done for you.
 What you are looking for is for all the water to be drawn out of the cabbage by the salt and to start seeing a salt-water brine starting to form at the bottom of the bowl.

 You will need enough brine to cover your sauerkraut in the vessel you will be using to ferment it.